 - 1-2 tsp cumin optional

 - 1-2 tsp Mexican oregano optional

 - If your tomatillos still have the husk on them, remove those first and give them a good rinse.
 Set aside.

 - Heat a seasoned cast-iron skillet to just over medium.
 If your pan isn't well seasoned, rub it with a little olive oil before heating up.

 - Once the skillet is hot, place the tomatillos, chiles, and onion in a single layer on the pan and sear for about 3-4 minutes.
 Flip and cook until each side is charred and the veggies are softened.

 - Turn your oven to broil on high, and line a baking sheet with aluminum foil.
 Then, spread the chiles, onion, and tomatillos out evenly on the foil.
 Broil for 10 minutes, flipping halfway.
-This will slightly char the skins, but careful not to let them burn too much!

 - If you don't have access to a cast-iron skillet or oven, bring the tomatillos, chiles, and onions to a boil in a large pot.
 Once boiling, reduce the heat to simmer for 10-12 minutes, or until the veggies are soft.

 - In the meantime, peel your garlic and roughly chop the cilantro.
 Add these to a food processor or blender along with the lime juice and vegetable broth (optional: add in a pinch of Mexican oregano and cumin for extra flavor).

 - Once the tomatillos, onions, and chiles appear blackened and soft, remove them from heat and de-stem and seed the chiles (leave them in for extra heat).
 Add the cooked veggies to the rest of the ingredients in your blender.